sparshsah/foggy-demo/demo/finance/orgchart.md

     because the VP him/herself is anxious to produce good results, and the only way they can produce good results is by taking credit for yours, and the only way yours will be worth taking credit for is if they've been thoughtfully-produced.
-    But Associates are in that awkward spot where they're important enough that people will remember them, but haven't yet earned the right to disagree with MD's, whose credentials and title have made them fearless and quite frankly a little too thick for their own good.
+    In fact, Analysts can even disagree with MD's, because nobody pays attention to what an Analyst says.
-    It is not your job to point this out.
+    Associates on the other hand are in an awkward middle ground where they're important enough that people will remember them if they speak out-of-turn, but not yet important enough to have the right to disagree with MD's, whose credentials and title have made them fearless and quite frankly a little too thick for their own good.
-    The right move here is to privately complain to your VP, and then _your VP_ can go argue with the MD.
+    The right move here is to privately complain to your VP, and then let _your VP_ go argue with the MD.

 ## Level 3: Vice President
 * The role: Delegate tasks to your Analysts, make sure they have the resources they need to complete them,